Steel material properties

 (Image courtesy of Hempel UK Ltd.)

-Weathering steel is a high strength low alloy steel that resists corrosion by forming an adherent protective rust 'patina', that inhibits further corrosion.
-No protective coating is needed.
-It is extensively used in the UK for bridges and has been used externally on some buildings.
-It is also used for architectural features and sculptural structures such as the Angel of the North.
+Weathering steel, a high-strength low-alloy steel, combats corrosion by forming a protective rust 'patina' inhibiting further corrosion.
+It is commonly used in the UK for bridges and some external buildings, and for architectural features like the Angel of the North.

 Angel of the North